Film Career Finder

 It’s critical for the Production Designer to smoothly manage their crew at all times, as other departments are reliant on them.
 For instance, only once the art department dresses the set can the grip department begin its job of setting up the rigging equipment on the stage or location.

 The Production Designer typically works on the next set to be shot but is in constant communication via walkie talkie with their Art Director.
+While some might confuse the two roles, a Production Designer is different from an Art Director in that the Art Director works for the Production Designer, making sure their vision is executed during the day-to-day of production.
 If there is an issue, the Production Designer needs to be able to return and fix it.
 However, much of the Production Designer’s job is about being proactive so no issues arise.

 To learn how to become a Production Designer, we spoke with: